silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 Yes, there are no new CMS specific tables in Django, so you should just have to run it once.

+## Creating courses in Studio

+### I created a new course in Studio, but when I go to the LMS, I don't see it listed?

+Be sure to run the lms as `rake lms[cms.dev]` (and you can specify IP/port numbers as listed below).
+This configuration cms.dev will read the courseware from the MongoDB that Studio uses.
+As a bit of historical information, older courseware used to run as XML from the filesystem and the existing `rake lms` uses that configuration.

 ## Outside access

 ### How to make the site accessible to external devices?